"I would like to speak to someone about my son or daughter"

 The University will take your concerns seriously.
 Whilst we cannot discuss a student’s situation/circumstances (without their permission), or even confirm whether they are attending the University, we can contact students and offer appropriate help even if we cannot guarantee that they will choose to take advantage of the support and advice.

 During working hours please contact Aston University Student Services at the Hub 0121 204 4007 / email email@example.com or contact Fiona Troughton, Critical Incident Coordinator on 0121 204 4729 or email firstname.lastname@example.org.

 Out of working hours please contact Aston University Security 0121 359 2922 or email email@example.com.

 Confidentiality in an emergency

-Should there be an emergency, a decision to contact the next of kin is taken on a case by case basis.
+Should there be an emergency, a decision to contact the next of kin is taken on a case by case basis by the Chief Operating Officer or their nominee.
 Students are asked to nominate and keep details of their next of kin up to date on the University system known as MAP (My Aston Portal).
 We pass next of kin contact details to a hospital only in a medical emergency and if specifically asked to by the hospital.

 Hospitals have similar data protection procedures and do not routinely notify Aston University about a student who is in hospital unless the student asks them to do so.
 It is up to students themselves to inform the University that they are in hospital; some choose not to.
 If we do have contact with a student in hospital, we suggest that they let their family know, although we cannot do this for them without their permission.